ArchivesNationalesFR/rico-converter/docs/en/Mappings.md

 ## EAD to RiC-O

-An entry point and informal documentation of how the ricoconverter maps EAD 2002 files to RiC-O v0.1 can be read in the Excel file [EAD to Ric-O 0.1 documentation.xlsx](../EAD_to_Ric-O_0.1_documentation.xlsx).
+An entry point and informal documentation of how the ricoconverter maps EAD 2002 files to RiC-O v0.2 can be read in the Excel file [EAD_to_RiC-O_0.2_documentation.xlsx](../EAD_to_RiC-O_0.2_documentation.xlsx).

 The precise and formal specifications are given in the [Unit Tests](UnitTests.md), under `unit-tests/ead2rico`.